gepid-upf/myb/README.md

 PARTITION OFFSET = 0x110000
 ```

-3. On the menuconfig, use the following options:
+3. On the `menuconfig`, use the following options:
 ```
 Flash size: 4MB
-Partition Table: Custom Partition Table CSV (Choose the partitions.csv file)
+Partition Table: Custom Partition Table CSV (choose the partitions.csv file)
 ```

 4. Compile with the latest ESP-IDF installed from GitHub and download it to the module.